Meet our team

 Garrett will receive his master’s degree in clinical mental health counseling from Liberty University in May 2025 and is pursuing an LPC in Virginia.
 He has a bachelor’s degree in criminal justice from Liberty University and has experience working in law enforcement.

-Garrett has experience working with children on the Autism spectrum and is passionate about helping families grow closer together.
+Garrett has experience working with children on the Autism spectrum, using applied behavior analysis (ABA) therapy through play-based and emotional regulation interventions, and is passionate about helping families grow closer together.
 His background in law enforcement has shaped his philosophy of bringing a safe and secure environment for people of all backgrounds and paths of life.

 CO-FOUNDER, LISCENSED PROFESSIONAL COUNSELOR